Russell-A/120-amsterdam-MQTT/README.md

 # Usage
 To run the files, make sure you set the SUMO-HOME into your computers' PATH.
 Moreover, install 'traci' in python.

+The receiver is designed to be used together with ns3.
+If you want to run sumo alone, change '--num-clients' , '2' to '--num-clients' , '1' in MQTTReceiver.py.

 In order to run receive all messages.
 Run receiver then sender.